goda-zu/technical_task_qa_android/README.md

 ## Theoretical part

-For that part, you don't need any additional devices or apps only your knowledge and any text editor
+For this part, you don't need any additional devices or apps only your knowledge and any text editor

 ##

 *Description:*
-You are got a totally new *Login* feature inside of our Android app, please describe how you will test it
+You have gotten a totally new *Login* feature inside of our Android app, please describe how you will test it
 (it is enough to provide a test plan without concrete test cases)

 ##

-here is how the feature is look:
+here is how the feature looks:

 <img src="login_design.png" alt="drawing" width="200"/>